 3 Month Nap Regression

-You may have had a hiccup around the 6-8 week mark but besides that, you’ve probably been able to get some pretty decent naps in.
+Your newborn was probably taking pretty good naps for the first few months.
+You may have had a hiccup around the 6-8 week mark but besides that, you may have been able to get at least some pretty decent naps in with your baby.

-Cue 3 months old!
 It is common to experience a nap regression with your baby around 3 months old.
-This typically looks like your baby’s naps only lasting about 30 minutes each.
+This typically looks like your baby’s naps only lasting about 30-45 minutes each.
+You may be trying to offer a paci or soothe them back to sleep with no luck.

 I know this can feel frustrating, especially if you were just starting to get on a predictable nap cycle with your baby, But rest assured this is completely normal and won't last forever.